ibm-cloud-docs/cis/override-rule-sets.md

 {{site.data.keyword.attribute-definition-list}}

-# Overriding rulesets
+# Overriding managed rulesets
 {: #overriding-rulesets}

-To customize the behavior of a managed ruleset, override the ruleset at deployment.
+To customize the behavior of a managed ruleset, override it at deployment.
 When you override a ruleset, you specify changes to be executed in addition to the default configuration.

-You can override a ruleset at the following levels:
+You can override a managed ruleset at the following levels:

 * Ruleset overrides apply to all rules in the executed ruleset.
 * Tag overrides apply to all rules with a specific tag.
 For example, use a tag override to customize the CIS Managed Ruleset so all rules with the wordpress tag are set to Block.
 If multiple tags have overrides and if a rule has more than one of these tags, the tag overrides order determines the behavior.
 For rules tagged with multiple overridden tags, the last tag’s overrides apply.